 Metal detectors, while allowed, are not recommended because digging or disturbing the soil or ground in the park is prohibited.

-Special event permits are required for events that:
+Permits are required for events that: